Svetitskhoveli Cathedral: The architect Arsukidze

-An inscription on the east façade further attests to the fact that Arsukidze did not live to see his masterpiece finished (in 1029):
+An inscription on the east façade further attests that Arsukidze did not live to see his masterpiece finished (in 1029):

 This holy church was built by the hand of Thy wretched servant, Arsukidze.

 May your soul rest in peace, O Master.

-Konstantine Gamsakhurdia's novel The Hand of the Great Master relates the legend, for which there is no documentary evidence, that a priest who had also been Arsukidze's patron and teacher was so jealous of Arsukidze's success that he used his influence with the king to have the architect's right hand cut off.
+Konstantine Gamsakhurdia's novel The Hand of the Great Master recounts the legend, for which there is no documentary evidence, that a priest who had also been Arsukidze's patron and teacher was so jealous of Arsukidze's success that he used his influence with the king to have the architect's right hand cut off.
 According to the novel, King George was also jealous of his lover, the beautiful Shorena.